 Softer Risotto: This cooking time will produce al-dente risotto.
 If you prefer softer risotto, add an extra minute or two on the cooking time.

 - Peel Shrimps: While the risotto is pressure cooking, peel the shrimps.

 - Optional Step: Warm serving plates in the oven (Hot serving plates will ensure the best consistency).

 - Reduce the Risotto: Your pressure cooked risotto should look runny.
 Stir to combine with a silicone spatula to form a creamy and smooth consistency.
 If it is too runny, stir and cook for a few minutes longer over medium heat (Instant Pot: Press Sauté button).
 Add in 20g Parmesan cheese and thinly sliced green onions.
 Mix well.
 Taste and season with kosher salt and black pepper.

-- Serve: Place cooked tiger prawns on top and serve immediately with more parmesan cheese 🙂
+- Serve: Place cooked shrimps on top and serve immediately with more Parmesan cheese 🙂